cosmos/sdk-tutorials/tutorials/ns-auction/docs/01-understanding-frontrunning.md

-# Understanding Front-Running and Maximal Extractable Value (MEV)
+# Understanding Front-Running and more

 ## Introduction